‘General Hospital’ Spoilers: David Hayward Coming To Port Charles?

 A post shared by vincentirizarry (@vincentirizarry) on

 David Hayward is directly connected to Anna Devane (Finola Hughes) on General Hospital.
 Over a decade ago, Hughes moved her character to Pine Valley.
 She was still Anna Devane, but she was in a new environment.
 The writers paired her opposite Vincent Irizarry, and it was a hit.
 Their relationship was tumultuous, but it resulted in the couple having a daughter they named Leora.
-Unfortunately, Leora died after a surgery and it tore their marriage apart.
+Unfortunately, Leora died after a surgery, and it tore their marriage apart.
 General Hospital spoilers suggest that with all that is going on with Anna in Port Charles, it may be time to bring in her ex-husband to help save her.

 Fans aren’t sure what to think about adding additional actors to the growing list on General Hospital.
 There are plenty of characters not shown each day, and some of the ones on the recurring status could be used more with better storylines.
-February sweeps is in full force on General Hospital and yet, there aren’t many fans jumping for joy over what has been written.
+February sweeps is in full force on General Hospital, and yet, there aren’t many fans jumping for joy over what has been written.
 When the Nora Buchanan announcement was made, there was a mixed reaction.
 Some fans jumped to watching this show after the two other soaps were canceled, and some have been watching since day one.
 With such tension out there about adding new people, bringing someone like Vincent Irizarry on board could cause issues.

 Great seeing AMC alum, Finn Wittrock, at American Horror Story event at Paramount the other night!
 He's done a"Dandy" job on the show this season ; )